paulsturgess/paulsturgess.github.io/source/_posts/2013-05-10-using-rubymotion-to-provision-an-app-onto-your-iphone.markdown

 All the instructions are self-explanatory so I won't repeat them here.

-Just make sure you download the `.mobileprovision` file at the end.
+Just make sure you download and double click the `.mobileprovision` file at the end.

 ## Update your RubyMotion Rakefile to use the Certificate & Provisioning Profile